rajanptl/MotorCrane/README.md

 # What was learned from this experience

 Throughout this project, I was able to acquire various skills.
-Amongst the many skills that this project helped me learn, the most notable ones are the following : breadboarding , CADding , coding Arduinos and using electrical components such as DC motors and Joystick , and wiring.
+Amongst the many skills that this project helped me learn, the most notable ones are the following : breadboarding , CADding , coding Arduinos , and wiring.

 # Difficulties experienced